How Long Does It Take To Make Money Through Email Marketing?

 - What does your product lifecycle look like?

-It’s important that you understand these things so you can figure out what kind of email marketing you can fit into the structure of your business and set expectations according to that.
-This also helps to set the trajectory of the business in terms of time scale and how fast you will generate revenue through email marketing.
+Understanding these factors is essential to determine the type of email marketing that best fits your business structure.
+Based on this understanding, you can set realistic expectations for your email marketing strategies.
+This also helps to develop the trajectory of the business in terms of time scale and how fast you will generate revenue through email marketing.

 What Is The Structure of Your Business?

-This is one of the major things to look at first because many things in email marketing will depend on your business, how it’s structured, and what it looks like.
+This is one of the significant things to look at first because many things in email marketing will depend on your business, how it’s structured, and what it looks like.

 - Your product life cycle

 First, consider your sales cycle, thinking about how replenishable your product is and whether its life cycle is consistent.
-For example, is it coffee that your customers are going to need month after month?
+For example, is it coffee that your customers will need month after month?
 Or is it a mattress the customer will replace around every eight to ten years?

-Thus, understanding what the product lifecycle will be like is important because these are areas where your strategic mix may need to coincide.
-If you sell mattresses, your revenue through email may be less great because you may have a different type of retention revenue than you want.
+Thus, understanding the product lifecycle is essential because your strategic mix may need to coincide in these areas.
+If you sell mattresses, your revenue through email may be less significant because you may have a different type of retention revenue than you want.

 However, if you work strategically, you could offer other product categories that involve sleeping complimentary to what you’re already offering to maintain that revenue.
 So it’s crucial that you think about everything; only that way can you understand what will work in email marketing.